For teen audiences:

 This is where Justin comes in.
 In 45 min, Justin delivers a “shock and awe” treatment.

-He immediately engages their attention before even saying a word.
-Then gets them on his side by making them laugh about his status as a nerd, his unrelenting A.D.D., and the crazy-stupid things we all do in life.
-Justin then gains their trust through stories from his own experiences as a kid and teenager.
-Stories that make them laugh even more, or keep them on the edge of their seat in suspense.
+He immediately engages their attention, makes them laugh about his status as a nerd, his unrelenting A.D.D., and the crazy-stupid things we all do in life.
+Justin gains their trust through stories from his own childhood experiences.
+Stories that make them laugh even more and keep them on the edge of their seat.

-Once he has them, Justin dives into the painful past - taking them from laughter to tears, interjecting powerful teaching points that will help them realize the true reality of their own mortality.
-All the while, supplying them with doses of life's medicine - laughter.
+Once he has them, Justin dives into the painful past - taking them from laughter to tears, interjecting powerful teaching points that will help them realize the reality of their own mortality while supplying them with doses of life's medicine - laughter.

-Each story, though seemingly unrelated, ties together seamlessly.
-Then, the highlight of the program, is an original song, played and performed by Justin, that will have even the largest group silent.
+Each story, though seemingly unrelated, ties together seamlessly at the conclusion.
+Then, the highlight of the program, is an original song, played and performed by Justin, that will have even your largest group silent.

 How To Train A Hero